Links Page

 The medical community assumes that anything that is in their interest ultimately is in the interest of patients, but we are hoping that when there finally are true patient advocates who know something, these organization will begin to understand that their perspective is neither objective nor the final word nor in the interests of patients.

 They appear to have worked on it for at least seventeen years.
 They are a useful lesson for injured patients who want to change things.
 Most disappear leaving no trace.
-The trace left of theirs was a web site that still announced that they would be arriving in Washington, D.C. on November 30, 1999 to make their case to the government.
+The trace left of theirs was a web site that for years afterwards still announced that they would be arriving in Washington, D.C. on November 30, 1999 to make their case to the government.

 Patients do this over and over.
 Someone should learn from those who have gone before instead of repeating the same unfruitful exercises.
 Seventeen years with no effect - it's not as though they didn't work long and hard at it.
 It's also not as though they are the only ones to have gone that route (for instance, Jim and Joan Clarke who held a demonstration in front of Johns Hopkins Hospital in 2006 - see the Clarke's press release).